SuspendedPhan/expresso/MOP.md

--- Things to mop --
+# Things to mop

 - Property
 - EditableProperty
 - ComputedProperty

-- use karma
-- make building faster
-- build time profiler
 - make testing faster

-get rid of stack traces in asserts
+  - get rid of stack traces in asserts

+- use hygen to make vue components